The Lean Change Agent

 You can't be a Change Agent if you don't have political juice.

-The Change Agent isn't expected to know everything about Kaizen Lean Training,
+The Change Agent isn't expected to know everything about Lean Methods and Training,

 but does need to identify what is needed, and then ensure that it is provided.